jManAscending/DnDHouseRules/README.md

 XP will not be kept track of, or given out.
 All PCs will be the same level, regardless of deaths, and the PCs will level upon a DM judgement call.
 If a player is a Fallen Cleric, Paladin, or Warlock, they will gain levels slightly faster until they catch back up

 ## Multiclassing
 If you want to multiclass, please let me know well in advance, and I will leave bread crumbs here and there for you.
 You will need a roleplay reason to want to multiclass, and another roleplay excuse for how you will gain the new class features.
 If you multiclass into any "learned" class, you will need to spend at least some downtime training for your new class features.
 In the time directly leading up to and after your multiclass, I will slowly give you the level one features of that class depending on how you roleplay it.
+Alternatively, if you are multiclassing into a 'gifted power' class, you will gain most of your level one features at once when it happens in the roleplay.

+The multiclass prerequisites can be changed around or ignored depending on your primary ability scores for your build.
+For example, you do not need 13 Str to multiclass as a paladin if you use Dexterity for all your attack rolls, but you would need 13 Dex.
+Bear in mind that I am more lenient with the prerequisites to multiclass out of a class than the prerequisites for multiclassing in.

 ## Ninth Level Spells
 9th level spells can only be cast by literal Gods.
 If you level up to the point where you have a 9th level spell slot and have the opportunity to learn a spell, it cannot be of 9th level.
 However, you can still upcast lower level spells using your 9th level slot.